 - Ship and airline crew

-- Travellers whose visa or ETA requirements have been waived by Immigration New Zealand
+- Travellers whose visa or NZeTA requirements have been waived by Immigration New Zealand

 A full and definitive list of exemptions will be included in the Immigration (Visa, Entry Permission, and Related Matters) Regulations 2010(external link) (anticipated in June 2019)

-The IVL and the Electronic Travel Authority (ETA) are separate, but connected government initiatives.
-The ETA is for visa waiver travellers (including transit passengers from visa waiver countries and transit visa waiver countries) and Australian Permanent Residents (Australian citizens are exempt).
+The IVL and the New Zealand Electronic Travel Authority (NZeTA) are separate, but connected government initiatives.
+The NZeTA is for visa waiver travellers and Australian Permanent Residents (Australian citizens are exempt).

-From 1 October 2019, these travellers will be required to hold an ETA in order to board their flight or cruise vessel.
-Requests for an ETA can be made from July 2019.
+From 1 October 2019, these travellers will be required to hold an NZeTA in order to board their flight or cruise vessel.
+Requests for an NZeTA can be made from July 2019.

-In addition to the border security function, the ETA platform will be used as a collection tool for the IVL (alongside the Visa application system).
+In addition to the border security function, the NZeTA platform will be used as a collection tool for the IVL (alongside the Visa application system).

-The ETA is being developed by Immigration New Zealand.
+The NZeTA is being developed by Immigration New Zealand.

 Where the IVL will be spent

 The IVL is a change in the way we invest in tourism in New Zealand.
 Its aim is long-term, significant change to the way the tourism system works.
-It is an important component of the (draft) Aotearoa New Zealand Government Tourism Strategy.
+It is an important component of the New Zealand-Aotearoa Government Tourism Strategy [PDF, 1.1 MB].